sanchez-franco/AdventureWorks/README.md

 ### Unit Testing

-- I created a small Unit Test project to check if our Authentication Service Validation process.
+- I've created a small Unit Test project to check if our validation process on the Authentication Service.
 - There a bunch of frameworks to do this, currently I use [Moq] to be able to Mock our abstractions
 - Another good tool for Unit Testing that I like to use (not currently in this project) is [AutoFixture], since it helps you to save a lot of time by autogenerating entities based on parameters.
 - All of this can accomplish since we use abstractions in our N-Tier Application, which made our code not tightly coupled.